- How is breast cancer treated?

 These drugs are taken daily as pills.

-Several studies have compared AIs to tamoxifen as adjuvant (after surgery) hormone therapy in post-menopausal women.
-Taking these drugs, either alone or after tamoxifen, has been shown to work better than taking just tamoxifen for 5 years to reduce the risk of the cancer coming back later.
+Use in adjuvant therapy: After surgery, taking an AI, either alone or after tamoxifen, has been shown to work better than taking just tamoxifen for 5 years to reduce the risk of the cancer coming back later.

 Schedules that are known to be helpful include: